-- 54. The work under the sub project has started in December 2011 and expected completion is December 2014 and the contractor has been made to understand that he has to comply strictly with all the EMP mitigation measures as indicated in the IEE report.
+The contractor has been briefed to understand that he has to comply all the EMP mitigation measures as indicated in the IEE report.
 The contractor has taken all steps and precautions in complying with the same.
-However, it has been observed that this being a first ADB project in the State, the procedures for compliance have to be explained properly to the contractors. - 55.
-The excavated soil is disposed into a privately owned land situated near the National Highway.
+However, it has been observed that this being a first ADB project in the State, the procedures for compliance have to be explained properly to the contractors.
+Site preparation for construction of garage is in progress, levelling is being done.
+Labours are procured from the local market.
+Since this site is located in the middle of the landfill site so does not have intervention with environmental attributes.